 Australian think tank finds 380 detention camps in Xinjiang

 CANBERRA, Australia (AP) — An Australian think tank says China appears to be expanding its network of secret detention centers in Xinjiang, where Muslim minorities are targeted in a forced assimilation campaign.
 The Australian Strategic Policy Institute says more of the facilities now have increased security resembling prisons.
-The think tank used satellite images and official construction tender documents to map more than 380 suspected detention facilities in the Xinjiang Uyghur Autonomous Region.
+It used satellite images and official construction tender documents to map more than 380 suspected detention facilities.
 The report builds on evidence that China has made a policy shift from detaining Uighurs and other Muslim minorities in makeshift public buildings to building permanent mass detention facilities.
+Officials described the camps as facilities meant to provide free job training but ex-detainees say they were subjected to brutal conditions and political indoctrination.